Rural and Traditional Arts Fellowship Application 2023

 What will you be doing?
 Why did you choose this project for this community or place?
 What is the significance of this place for you?
 How will the community be involved?

 My project is entitled The Cherry Valley Water Project: a year-long series of interviews and public workshops that will culminate in a community-sourced and community-performed evening of poetry, music, theater and puppetry.
-I will also create a detailed and creative map of the watershed and an online presence for the project through a website (http://dzeli.com/cherryvalleywater/) and social media posts (#cherryvalleywater).
+I will also create a detailed and creative map of the watershed and an online presence for the project through a website (https://dzeli.com/cherryvalleywater/) and social media posts (#cherryvalleywater).

 I was born and raised in the small village of Cherry Valley, NY with a population of about 500 people.
 I have lived many places but I always knew I’d return to my hometown to raise my family.
 We lead a quiet life in a beautiful community with very clean air and water.
 It is this water that I am inspired to explore, learn from and help my community connect with.
 The Cherry Valley Creek, its tributaries and waterfalls, are the source of our drinking water and our well-being.
 As I watch water wreak havoc throughout the world through droughts, floods and tidal waves, I am so very grateful for our gentle creek.
 In time our creek could dry up or turn into a raging river and this makes it all the more important for our community to develop a relationship and deep knowing of its ways.